-- The itinerary will be flexible based on the weather.
-If skies are clear, we'll focus on early morning Milky Way shooting.
-If storms and clouds are moving through, we'll spend more time photographing during the day.
+- The itinerary if flexible.
+If skies are clear, we'll focus on night shooting.
+If storms and clouds are moving through, we'll photograph more during the day.
 The itinerary below is just an example of what you can expect.

-- Day 3 (Fri May 10): We do another afternoon post-processing session and then drive up to the town of Escalante to check into our hotel.
+- Day 4 (Sun May 17): We get up early to catch the sunrise and then regroup for another afternoon post-processing session.
+After that we drive up to the town of Escalante, UT.
 Since clouds are looking good, we find some great comps in and among some strange rock formations.
 We stay out after dark to light up and photograph these rocks.
 Fortunately, the clouds clear later in the evening revealing the Milky Way!

-- Day 4 (Sat May 11): Today is our final post-processing session.
+- Day 5 (Mon May 18): Today we do our final post-processing session.
 In the afternoon, we venture out to a slot canyon or two and then hit one of our favorite spots.
 You will love this hole with a tree growing out the middle!
 Once we're done, we'll hike over to an iconic arch and capture the Milky Way rising above.
 Expect a very late arrival back in Escalante.

-- Day 5 (Sun May 12): In case the skies didn't cooperate for night shooting the day before, we'll go out and shoot sunrise.
+- Day 5 (Tues May 19): In case the skies didn't cooperate for night shooting the day before, we'll shoot sunrise as a group.
 We'll eat lunch as a group and then bid goodbye to all the new friends we've made.

-- Workshop Extension: If anyone wants to extend the workshop by a day or two, contact us to make arrangements.
-We have lots of places we can go!
+- Workshop Extension: If anyone wants to extend the workshop by one day either before or after, please let us know.
+We have lots of places we can take you to!

 Participants should have their own vehicle to get to Kanab.
 All transportation during the workshop is included except we'll need you to follow us up to Escalante, UT in your own vehicle.
-This will allow you to get back to Vegas or SLC faster after the workshop and open up more options if you wish to extend your trip.
+This will allow you more flexibility in what you do after the workshop concludes.

 All participants on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes on this trip, but the uneven terrain, sand, and steep uphills can make short hikes seem much harder.
 You should be comfortable walking around 2-4 miles per day.